xorllc/emnes/README.md

 # Controllers

-The controllers are hardcoded.
-Port 1 has a gamepad and port 2 has a zapper.
+The controllers are hard-coded.
+Port 1 has a game pad and port 2 has a zapper.

-Here are the keyboard mapping for the gamepad:
+Here are the keyboard mapping for the game pad:

 | NES    | PC    |
 |--------|-------|